Also known as: AMP, Dermatan sulfate - urine, Urine heparan sulfate, Urine dermatan sulfate or Heparan sulfate - urine

 This test is done to diagnose a rare group of genetic disorders called mucopolysaccharidoses (MPS).
 These include, Hurler, Scheie, and Hurler/Scheie syndromes (MPS I), Hunter syndrome (MPS II), Sanfilippo syndrome (MPS III), Morquio syndrome (MPS IV), Maroteaux-Lamy syndrome (MPS VI), and Sly syndrome (MPS VII).

-Most of the time, this test is only done in infants who have a family history of one of these disorders.
+Most of the time, this test is done in infants who may have a symptom or family history of one of these disorders.

 Normal levels vary with age and from lab to lab.
 Talk to your doctor about the meaning of your specific test results.